Nexmo/station/_documentation/stitch/overview.md

 ## In-App Video

-Nexmo In-App Video uses WebRTC and includes all the essentials you need to build a feature rich video experience.
+Nexmo In-App Video uses WebRTC and includes all the essentials you need to build a feature-rich video experience.

 Some features include: